HackerN64/F3DEX3/README.md

   parameters are encoded in the command.
 With some limitations, this allows the tint colors of cel shading to match scene lighting with no code intervention.
   Possibly useful for other lighting-dependent effects.

+### Cull flags system

-- New cull flags system replaces `SPBranchZ` and `SPCullDL` (these are still supported, but are slower).
+A new cull flags system replaces `SPBranchZ` and `SPCullDL` (these are still supported, but are slower).
 This system uses a 24 bit flags value kept in DMEM.
 - `SPFlagsVerts`: Loads up to 32 vertex positions, encoded as XYZ0 shorts (no ST / RGBA).
 These do not overwrite or affect the vertex buffer.
 Sets "bit 1" if at least one vert is closer to the camera than the threshold in world coords (i.e. object is close, should use higher LoD).
 Sets "bit 0" if "bit 1" is set AND if at least one vert is on the screen side of each clip plane (i.e. object is close enough and not culled due to offscreen).
 The shift of "bit 0" / "bit 1" within the flags word is selected by a field in the command.
 - `SPFlags1Vert`: Same as `SPFlagsVerts`, but for one vertex only, which is encoded in the command instead of taking a DMA transfer.
 - `SPFlagsDist`: Sets the distance threshold in the RDP generic word (`G_RDPHALF_1`).
 The only other commands which overwrite this are `SPBranchLessZ*`, `SPLoadUcode*`, `SP*TextureRectangle*`, `DPWord`, and `SPPerspNormalize`.
 - `SPFlagsLoad` / `SPFlagsSet` / `SPFlagsClear` / `SPFlagsModify`: All the
   same underlying instruction `SPFlagsMasks`.
 Instruction contains a 24 bit mask which is ANDed with the flags word, and then a 24 bit mask which is ORed with the flags word. `SPFlagsLoad` clears all flags then sets selected flags. `SPFlagsSet` just sets the selected flags and `SPFlagsClear` just clears the selected flags. `SPFlagsModify` sets flags within a selectable group.
 - `SPFlagsDram`: Loads 64 bits from the given segmented address, and then applies it to the flags as an AND and OR mask like the previous instruction.
 - `SPCullFlagsNone`, `SPCullFlagsSome`, `SPCullFlagsAll`, `SPCullFlagsNotAll`:
   24 bit mask.
 Cull (`SPEndDisplayList`) if none, some (at least one), all, or not all (at least one clear) of the flags within the mask are set.
 - `SPBranchFlagsNone`, `SPBranchFlagsSome`, `SPBranchFlagsAll`, `SPBranchFlagsNotAll`: same but branch (jump) to segmented address.
 - `SPCallFlagsNone`, `SPCallFlagsSome`, `SPCallFlagsAll`, `SPCallFlagsNotAll`: same but call segmented address.

 ## Porting Your Romhack Codebase to F3DEX3